Sjors/matreon/README.md

 Install the Amazon CloudFormation template by downloading [Matreon.Template](https://raw.githubusercontent.com/Sjors/matreon/master/Matreon.Template) and then uploading it on the [CloudFormation stack creation page](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1&stackName=Matreon#/stacks/new).

 Fill out the form, click next a few times and then wait while it installs applications and downloads the blockchain.
-After about half an hour on testnet or ten hours on mainnet the status should change from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
+After about half an hour on testnet or four hours on mainnet the status should change from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.

 In order to download the blockchain in a reasonable amount of time, a high performance machine was used.
 Similar to how a sea squirt eats its own brain when it finds a place to stay and no longer needs to swim, you should downgrade to a cheaper machine once the blockchain has been downloaded.